AdobeDocs/dynamic-media-classic.en/help/using/quick-start-spin-sets.md

 ---
-title: "Quick Start: Spin Sets"
+title: 'Quick Start: Spin Sets'
 description: An introduction and Quick Start to Spin Set to help you get up and running quickly in Adobe Dynamic Media Classic.
 contentOwner: Rick Brough
 content-type: reference